Matt Swinging between Trees, Lost Coast, California 2015

 Low and Ng Landscaping the First McDonald's with a Green Roof, Singapore 2014

 Francisco before Boxing Practice, Davey Lopes Recreation Center, Rhode Island 2011

-The Davey Lopes Recreation Center in Providence, Rhode Island grows food to give away to people who live in the neighborhood.
+At the Davey Lopes Recreation Center in Providence, Rhode Island, local children grow food to give away to people who live in the neighborhood.

 Alice and Leeasia in Their Garden, Southside Community Land Trust, Rhode Island 2011